BMP Voices Celebrates National Poetry Month 2022

 Open All April – Fee Free

-At Brain Mill Press’s pop-up magazine for National Poetry Month, we’ll be sharing posts from poets & creatives that speak to the above theme, as well as inviting entries for our fee-free contest organized around the theme of Poetry as Remembering/Reckoning.
+At Brain Mill Press’s pop-up magazine for National Poetry Month, we’ll be sharing posts from poets & creatives that speak to the above theme, as well as inviting entries for our fee-free contest organized around it.

-Please submit 1-3 poems of any form or style that speak to Remembering/Reckoning as a response to the traumas of 2020.
+Please submit 1-3 poems of any form or style that speak to space/place.
 Submissions will be reviewed for suitability by Brain Mill Press staff.

 Those poets whose work is selected agree to grant Brain Mill Press the limited right to reproduce your piece on Voices.
 They retain all other rights to their work.